Used and loved by millions

 How can I use "a complex problem" in a sentence?

-You can use "a complex problem" to describe a situation with many interconnected parts that is difficult to understand or solve.
-For example, "Solving climate change is "a complex problem" requiring international cooperation".
+You can use "a complex problem" to describe any situation with interconnected parts that is difficult to understand or solve.
+For example, "Solving climate change is "a complex problem" requiring global cooperation".

 What are some alternatives to "a complex problem"?

-Alternatives include "an intricate issue", "a multifaceted challenge", or "a complicated matter", depending on the specific nuance you wish to convey.
+Alternatives include "a difficult issue", "an intricate challenge", or "a multifaceted dilemma", depending on the specific nuance you want to convey.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision